sap-tutorials/Tutorials/tutorials/cp-starter-isuite-onboard-subscribe/cp-starter-isuite-onboard-subscribe.md

 3. In the **New Instance or Subscription** dialog, choose **Integration Suite** from the list of services.

     >If Integration Suite is not visible in the **Services** list, you need to assign Integration Suite Trial entitlements.
-To assign entitlements, see [Manage Entitlements on SAP Cloud Platform Trial](cp-trial-entitlements).
+To assign entitlements, see [Manage Entitlements on SAP BTP Trial](cp-trial-entitlements).

     >- In the tutorial referred above, after **Step 3.5**, there is a list of available services on the left pane.